ayn2op/discordo/README.md

 4. When it prompts for the password, paste your token, and hit enter to confirm.

-## Disclaimer
+> [!IMPORTANT]

-Automated user accounts or "self-bots" are against Discord's Terms of Service.
+> Automated user accounts or "self-bots" are against Discord's Terms of Service.
 I am not responsible for any loss caused by using "self-bots" or Discordo.